Dinnington High School: In media and popular culture

 On 14 November 1961, TV journalist James Mossman arrived at Dinnington with a BBC film unit to make a Panorama item on corporal punishment in schools, examining contrasting discipline in two schools in the West Riding; the other being a school in Leeds.
 There was some follow-up shooting on 29 November.
 The result, programme 264 of Panorama aired on the BBC on 4 December 1961.

+Ofsted inspections

+Since the commencement of Ofsted inspections in September 1993, the school has undergone nine full inspections: